Taipei for Digital Nomads

 Staying here was a last minute decision when I decided to extend my time in Taipei.
 Considering that it could have been a lot worse.

 Although I booked it on Airbnb, I would consider it more of a hotel room than an apartment.
 The room got fully cleaned once during my stay but staff come through the floor every day, so if you want fresh towels, for example, leave your dirty towels outside the room and they'll replace them.
 I also don't think any residents, at least on my floor, are long-term.
-In both of the rooms adjacent to mine, the tenants rotated a lot.
+In both of the rooms adjacent to mine the tenants rotated a lot.
 I know that because the walls are frustratingly thin.
 That's the biggest flaw of this room.

 It's on a main road, and there is some very impressive sound-proofing to ensure the sounds from the road below don't disturb you.
 Unfortunately they spent all their efforts sound-proofing from the road, and made no effort to sound-proof from other rooms so you can have a nice bedtime story if the people in the next room are talking into the night.